-B.6 The general format of the budget will be approved by the Council and proposed by the Cabinet on the advice of the Director of Finance.
+B.6 The general format of the budget will be approved by the Council and proposed by the Cabinet on the advice of the Corporate Director Finance and Resources.
 The draft budget should include allocation to different services and projects, proposed taxation levels and contingency funds where necessary.